 The disbelievers of Makkah had occupied the homes of the Mahajireen who had immigrated to Madinah.
 Now the owners of the houses were back, and were surely in a position to rightfully claim their property – their homes that everybody loves so dearly.
-But the Prophet (PBUH) asked all of them to forego their claim to their houses.
+But The messenger (PBUH) asked all of them to forego their claim to their houses.

 When the time of Salah approached, Hazrat Bilal® climbed the roof of the K’aba and called Adhan.
 The people of the Quraysh, although subjugated, noticed this change wistfully.
 ‘Attaab bin Usayd commented: “God protected my father’s honor that he died before hearing this call.”
 Another chief of the Quraysh said: “There is no point in living now.”
 (Ibn Hisham, 2: 412.)

 The Prophet (pbuh) took a seat at a high place at Safa.
 Those who wished to accept Islam offered Bai’ah (oath of allegiance) at his hands.
 When the turn of men was over, women stepped forward to offer Bai’ah.
 The messenger (PBUH) took a pledge from the women to follow the tenets of Islam and observe the code of morality.
 He then dipped his hand in a bowl of water.
 When he took out his hand, the women put their hands in it, and this way the pledge was sanctified. ( Rahmatullil ‘Aalameen, 1: 120-21. )